26 Prediction

 26.8 Further reading

 There are many excellent books for learning more about statistical learning and prediction.
-Kuhn and Johnson (2013) provides excellent coverage and intuitive explanations.
-Hastie et al. (2013) is widely regarded as the standard text.
-James et al. (2022) provides a more accessible introduction.
+Kuhn and Johnson (2013) provide excellent coverage and intuitive explanations.
+The text by Hastie et al. (2013) is widely regarded as the standard text.
+James et al. (2022) provide a more accessible introduction.

 26.9 Discussion questions and exercises